Skip to contents

 Details

-The legend depicts the alleles of the markers in the same vertical order as the main plot.
-The default colour scheme is adaptive.
-It is designed to visually differentiate the alleles as much as possible: the maximum range of qualitative scheme, with contrast of hue between adjacent colours.
+The legend depicts the alleles for each marker in the same vertical order as the main plot.
+The default colour scheme is adaptive, designed to visually differentiate the alleles as clearly as possible by maximizing hue contrast within a qualitative palette.
 Interpolation is used to make different colour palettes for markers with different numbers of possible alleles.
 The names of the alleles are printed on top of their colours if marker.annotate is set to TRUE.

 Examples